bluefroguk1/empire-dump/content/Wiki/Senate Motions/Construct Root and Stem Apothecarium.md

 ---

 __NOTOC__
  Motion to construct a Kruidenkenner Warehouse in Meade to trade specifically in [[Bladeroot]].
 To be called the ‘Root and Stem Apothecarium.’
 To create the title ‘[[Master of the Root and Stem]]’, to be appointed Nationally by the Bourse.
-Limited [[Opportunity]], self funded.
+Limited Opportunity, self funded.
 ''Proposed by [[Mitwold]], seconded by [[Mournwold]]''
 ## Overview
 * Relates to the Opportunity to construct a warehouse in the town of Meade, Mitwold